sav-che/TL-2/Authors/Cocks, Reginald Wodehouse Somers {std. R.W.S. Cocks}.md

-> [!cite] BHL link: this entry starts at [page 244](https://www.biodiversitylibrary.org/item/103860#page/254/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 244](https://www.biodiversitylibrary.org/page/33265921) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cocks, Reginald Wodehouse Somers (1863-1926), British botanist, born at Worcester, M.A.
 Cambridge 1889, professor of botany at Louisiana, U.S.A.
-1906-1907, from 1907 professor of botany at Tulane University, New Orleans. (*R.W.S.
-Cocks*).
+1906-1907, from 1907 professor of botany at Tulane University, New Orleans.
+**Abbreviated name**: *R.W.S.
+Cocks*

 #### Herbarium and types